KarthikMasi/dax_spiders/docs/news/spiders/spider_level/NIRSQA_v1_0_0.rst

 Resources
 ---------

 - CORRECTED_HBDATA - Filtered oxy / deoxy / total Hb concentration data.
-Generally what will be wanted for future analysis
+This is generally what will be wanted for future analysis.
-- HBDATA - Unfiltered oxy / deoxy / total Hb data
+- HBDATA - Unfiltered oxy / deoxy / total Hb data.
-- OUTLOG - STDOUT and STDERR from the process on the grid
+- OUTLOG - STDOUT and STDERR from the process on the grid.
-- PBS - The DRMAA compliant batch script to run the job
+- PBS - The DRMAA compliant batch script to run the job.
-- PDF - The output PDF file for determining QA status
+- PDF - The output PDF file for determining QA status.
-- SNAPSHOTS - Thumbnail of the first page of the PDF for viewing on XNAT
+- SNAPSHOTS - Thumbnail of the first page of the PDF for viewing on XNAT.
-- MATLAB - Matlab script that was run
+- MATLAB - Matlab script that was run.

 References
 ----------